Dihydrotestosterone: Medical use

 DHT is available in pharmaceutical formulations for medical use as an androgen or anabolic–androgenic steroid (AAS).
 It is used mainly in the treatment of male hypogonadism.
 When used as a medication, dihydrotestosterone is referred to as androstanolone (INN) or as stanolone (BAN), and is sold under brand names such as Andractim among others.
 The availability of pharmaceutical DHT is limited; it is not available in the United States or Canada, but is available in certain European countries.
 The available formulations of DHT include buccal or sublingual tablets, topical gels, and, as esters in oil, injectables like androstanolone propionate and androstanolone valerate.

+Performance enhancement

+DHT has been used as a performance enhancing drug, specifically as an alternative to testosterone, as it was once known to be capable of falsifying drug tests.

 Chemistry

 DHT, also known as 5α-androstan-17β-ol-3-one, is a naturally occurring androstane steroid with a ketone group at the C3 position and a hydroxyl group at the C17β position.
 It is the derivative of testosterone in which the double bond between the C4 and C5 positions has been reduced or hydrogenated.